-Diabetes is a chronic disease that has reached epidemic proportions.
+Diabetes is a chronic disease that affects many people across the globe.

-It currently affects over 400 million people worldwide (1).
+Currently, more than 400 million people have diabetes worldwide (1).

-This article provides a detailed overview of low-carb diets for managing diabetes.
+This article provides a detailed overview of very low carb diets for managing diabetes.

-Normally, when you eat carbs, they are broken down into small units of glucose, which end up as blood sugar.
+Normally, when you eat carbs, they’re broken down into small units of glucose, which end up as blood sugar.

-In healthy people, blood sugar levels remain within a narrow range throughout the day.
-In diabetes, however, this system doesn’t work the way it is supposed to.
+In people without diabetes, blood sugar levels remain within a narrow range throughout the day.
+For those who have diabetes, however, this system doesn’t work in the same way.

 This is a big problem, because having both too high and too low blood sugar levels can cause severe harm.

 There are several types of diabetes, but the two most common ones are type 1 and type 2 diabetes.
-Both of these conditions can be diagnosed at any age.
+Both of these conditions can occur at any age.

 In type 1 diabetes, an autoimmune process destroys the insulin-producing beta cells in the pancreas.
-Diabetics must inject insulin several times a day to ensure that glucose gets into the cells and stays at a healthy level in the bloodstream (4).
+People with diabetes take insulin several times a day to ensure that glucose gets into the cells and stays at a healthy level in the bloodstream (